October 2026 Receiving-Site Deadline: What Skip Hire Operators Need to Know

 Let's be clear about what's happening and when:

-October 2026: Digital waste tracking becomes mandatory for waste receiving sites—that's the tips, transfer stations, and treatment facilities where you're dropping loads.
+October 2026: Digital waste tracking becomes mandatory for permitted and licensed waste receiving sites in England and Wales—that includes tips, transfer stations and treatment facilities.

-So why should you care about the October 2026 deadline if your legal requirement doesn't kick in until April 2027?
+So why should you care about the October 2026 receiving-site deadline if your collector phase comes later?

 How Digital Waste Tracking Will Change Your Daily Operations